russellromney/brain-plasma/README.md

 # brain-plasma

-Sharing data between callbacks, on Apache Plasma.
-Built for Dash, useful anywhere.
+`brain-plasma` is a high-level wrapper for the Apache Plasma PlasmaClient API with an added naming and namespacing system.
 Only supported on Mac/Linux with Python 3.5+.

----

-`brain-plasma` is a high-level wrapper for the Apache Plasma PlasmaClient API with an added naming and namespacing system.

 ---
 ## Basic Use